Ratakor/ubik/README.md

 A kernel

 # TODO
+- Rework VMM -> rework sched -> work on VFS -> work on ELF
 - Add a checklist/roadmap
 - Move tty and drivers out of kernel space
 - Replace json with zon